dij0s/AdGA/README.md

 G - Respawn

 # Run in Docker
-Run the following commands in the root folder of the repo to build the image and run it.
+Run the following command in the root folder of the repo to build the image and run it

-`docker build -t rally .`
-`docker run -it --rm rally`
+`docker compose up`

 # Credits
 This code is based on the repository [https://github.com/mandaw2014/Rally](https://github.com/mandaw2014/Rally)